 - Physical Pain and Suffering: There will be trauma directly related to the accident, as well as pain and soreness during your recovery and into the future.

 - Mental Pain and Suffering: A car accident can impact your emotional well-being, leaving you with feelings of fear, embarrassment, anguish, depression and other mental suffering.
+This could include things like being embarrassed over a physical disfigurement or not being able to do things that you enjoy (like playing with your grandchildren).

 Proving Pain and Suffering for a Baltimore, MD Car Accident Case: There is no designated formula for determining the amount of pain and suffering in a personal injury case.
 Still, documents and testimony can be evidence to prove a claim, including: